 The Shiba Inu is widely regarded as being a generally very healthy dog.
 They do not have as many known inheritable conditions as some other breeds.
 Some of the things they can be more prone to include:

-Corgis are also susceptible to joint problems like luxating patella and hip dysplasia, and eye problems like Cataracts and PRA.
+Corgis are also susceptible to joint problems like luxating patella and hip dysplasia and eye problems like cataracts and PRA.
 Detailed below are some other conditions that they can develop.

 Back/Spine Issues: Because of the Corgis conformation, with an elongated back supported by shorter legs, they can develop back problems.
 Degenerative Myelopathy and Intervertebral Disc Disease are more common in this breed than in others.
-If your dog has conformation more like the Shiba Inu then this may not be such a problem.
+If your dog has conformation more like the Shiba Inu, then this may not be such a problem.

 Obesity: Obesity is a nationwide problem for dogs in today’s society.
 The Association for Pet Obesity Prevention reported that over 50% of dogs were estimated to be overweight in the United States in 2018.
-It is a problem than Corgis are particularly susceptible to.
+It is a problem that Corgis are particularly susceptible to.

-Don’t forget that a true exclusion diet needs to be done for at least 8 to 12 weeks for it to be an accurate measure, and you need to be strict during that time.
-It can be useful to take advice from your Vet or a Veterinary Board Certified Canine Nutritionist to help you get this right.
+Don’t forget that a true exclusion diet needs to be done for at least 8 to 12 weeks for it to be an accurate measure.
+You need to be strict during that time.
+It can be helpful to take advice from your vet or a veterinary board-certified canine nutritionist to help you get this right.

 Some useful tips for making sure you are avoiding supporting this cruel, damaging industry include:

 - Your pup should not leave their mother or littermates until they are at least eight weeks old and fully weaned.
-If they are separated earlier than this, it can negatively impact on their socialization progress and health.
+If they are separated earlier than this, it can negatively impact their socialization progress and health.

-- A top-notch breeder will have done health checks on the parents to screen for potential inheritable conditions
+- A top-notch breeder will have done health checks on the parents to screen for potential inheritable conditions.

 - Can the breeder provide a veterinary reference?
 Has the vet checked the mum and her pups?